guillemc23/random-shrek-pic/README.md

-# random-shrek-pic
+# Random Shrek Pic
-Get a random picture of Shrek
+Random Shrek Pic is a SaaS (Shrek-as-a-Service) that provides a random picture of Shrek